grant-the/Project-1/README.md

 ## Abstract

 I am going to be training GPT-2 on UFO sightings.
-I will then record myself reporting on the generated UFO sightings.
+I will then record myself reporting on the generated UFO sightings in the style of a mornig radio show reporting on weather.
+It is meant to give an awareness to these phenomenon which are normally swept under the rug when they happen.

 ## Model/Data

 Briefly describe the files that are included with your repository:
-- trained models
+- UFO sightings.rtf
-- training data (or link to training data). what is your corpus?
+-

 ## Code